 Moreover, it offers water-resistant qualities, even without any chemical treatments.
 Go for marine plywood if you regularly cook heavy meals for your family.

 Pros: Water-resistant, resistant to common pests like termites and wood borers, and durable

 Cons: On the expensive side

-You can choose from a wide range of colours for your laminate kitchen finishes.
-What’s more, you can even choose between gloss and matte finishes.
-If you’re looking for something that’s easier to clean, however, we’d recommend glossy laminates over matte ones, since the latter has more surface area to trap dust.
+However, if you’re looking for something that’s easier to clean, go for glossy laminates over matte ones, as the latter has more surface area to trap dust.

 Pros: Moisture- and heat-resistant and durable

-Cons: Heat causes the finish to peel off
+Cons: High heat can cause the finish to peel off over time

-If you are looking for a wooden kitchen that looks as close to the real thing as possible, opt for veneer finishes!
-With this finish, your kitchen cabinets will take on the rich, warm appearance of wood, making the entire space look plush and luxurious.
-However, it’s best to keep water away from your kitchen cabinets!
+Looking for a wood-like kitchen cabinet design?
+Opt for veneer finishes!
+With this finish, your kitchen cabinet can take on the appearance of wood, making the entire space look plush and luxurious.
+However, a kitchen cabinet manufactured with veneer finish is best kept away from water.